librity/nc_nomadcoin/README.md

 [Dual_EC_DRBG](https://en.wikipedia.org/wiki/Dual_EC_DRBG),
 a random number generator that the NSA (((probably))) bugged.

-We'd probably still be using that garbage if it wasn't for our lord and savior [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden).
+We'd probably still be using that garbage if it wasn't for The Brave [Edward Snowden](https://en.wikipedia.org/wiki/Edward_Snowden).

 <p align="center">